 But when we look at the past, the tougher was the hardship, the greater was the victory.

-The humble beginning of Islam led the conquest of the Mecca.
+The humble beginning of Islam led to the conquest of Mecca.
 The devastation of the Mongols was followed by the Ottoman empire.

 Each time, the weakness developed into strength, and the promise of Allah was fulfilled.